subquery/documentation/docs/subquery_network/indexers/rewards.md

 **Indexers can increase the potential rewards that they receive by attracting Delegators.**

-Delegators are SQT token holders who can delegate their tokens to Indexers for additional rewards.
+Delegators are SQT token holders who can delegate their tokens to Indexers for a fair share of indexers' rewards.
-Indexers benefit from higher total stake in ways:
+Indexers benefit from higher total stake (with the help of delegators) in ways:
 1. Unlock indexer to have more agreements at same time.
 2. Have advantage over other indexers when payment method is flex plan
 3. Have higher score in the sponsor plan.